somedatapacket/docs.humio.com/content/widgets/event-list.md

 weight: 100
 ---

-The _Event List_ widget is meant to display events as their roll into Humio.
-It is the detail widget type on the search page for non-aggregated data e.i. events.
+The _Event List_ widget is meant to display events as they are ingested into Humio.
+It is the default visualization on the search page for events.
-It is best used with pure filter queries and {{< function "tail" >}}.

 ## Input Format